 So far we have covered topics like time to value (TTV), PLG metrics, Moscow analysis methodology and pirate metrics and I shouldn’t forget the HEART framework either.
 So why should we cover more options?

 As those of us that have worked in SaaS know, it often takes a combination of metrics, frameworks and methodologies to get to the desired outcome.
-It’s with this in mind that I can finally close out my methodologies run on our website content.
+With this in mind, I can finally close out my methodologies run on our website content.

 Product Feature Prioritisation Frameworks